 Pro Senectute beider Basel is a local Swiss charitable foundation that provides a wide range of services to ensure that older people in the Basel region can live active and self-determined lives for as long as possible.
 Apart from supporting older people to utilise assistive devices, conduct household maintenance, and organise sports and recreational activities, the NGO aims to improve their digital literacy and promote the beneficial use of digital tools and applications.

 In one of the projects, the "Digital Café", older people receive support in using their mobile phones or iPads at six different locations without charge.
 These knowledge-sharing sessions provide practical guidance for all those who want to learn to be digitally independent and navigate online spaces.
 The initiative was well received, with over 30.000 people in Basel City and Basel County currently accessing the NGO's many services.

-Pro Senectute beider Basel has always been aware of the importance of proactively shaping technological developments, and over the last year, as the metaverse has become a hot topic, they sought support in defining opportunities to create impact associated with the metaverse and the NFT space.
+Pro Senectute beider Basel has always been aware of the importance of proactively shaping technological developments, and in 2022, as the metaverse became a hot topic, they sought support in defining opportunities to create impact associated with the metaverse and the NFT space.
 In a cooperative partnership, we identified two main use cases:

 1. Launching an NFT collection to raise funds for projects that empower elderly people to understand and use digital applications, such as the donation-based “Digital Café” service.